elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/chapter_03.md

     The `mean()` function on `line 13` calcualtes the **average** of the vector.

-    Make sure to rener your markdown text to make sure it works like you think it should.
+    Make sure to render your markdown text to make sure it works like you think it should.

     ??? success "Solution"